nobitlost/Builder/README.md

 You can use Builder to pull the contents of separate code files into your main source code files.
 These additional files might contain library code that you make use of across a number of different products, or they might contain confidential data which you don’t want to keep inside source code files that are managed through a software version control system.

 You tell Builder which files to import, and where within your main source code they should be inserted, by using the [`@include`](#include) command.
-Builder is able to access additional files that are stored on your computer or held remotely on a local network file share, on an Internet site or hosted by GitHub.
+Builder is able to access additional files that are stored on your computer or held remotely on a local network file share, on an Internet site or hosted by GitHub or [Bitbucket Server](https://www.atlassian.com/software/bitbucket/download).

 While Builder can be used to insert code this way, it can be used in far more sophisticated ways thanks to its integrated expression processor and programming logic.
 For example, if you need to generate multiple versions of your application firmware for versions of your product which make use of different imp modules, you can use Builder’s [conditional execution features](#if-elif-else), [variables](#variables) and [loops](#while) to pull your various code components together at build time and output files that are ready to be transferred to impCentral.